Undecidability of performance equivalence of Petri nets: Undecidability under semantics

 and set the duration of every transition rule to $1$.
 Note that each of the rules, except $\mathtt{(O)}$, appears actually in two instances, for $b$ equal to $0$ or $1$.
 We hope that it will be always clear from the context which of the two instances is considered.

 As in the proof of Jan\v{c}ar \cite{jan}, we will show that machine $\M$ halts if and only if two (singleton) \timed\ markings $0 \tr p_1$ and $0 \tr q_1$ are not \ourpradj.
 By inspecting the rules one observes an invariant: every marking reachable from any of the two markings contains exactly one token on places in $\{p_i, p'_i, q_i, q'_i\}_{i=1 \ldots n}$.
+We write $(0'0'')^x$ for $x$ copies of $0' 0''$.
 In the following, a marking of one of the forms (after \untiming):

 will be used to represent the machine $\M$ being in a state that enables to execute instruction $\mathtt{instr_i}$, with the counter values $\mathtt{c_0} = x$ and $\mathtt{c_1} = y$.
+In addition, the auxiliary markings of the forms (after \untiming):

+will be used as intermediate ones in the faithful simulation of zero tests of $\M$.
 Note that not all reachable markings are of this forms, but every marking has a maximal sub-marking of this form, and it is this sub-marking that we use to determine the state of machine $\M$.

 According to the \globaltime\ semantics, a transition rule may be fired with time label $t \in \nat$ only when no transition rule is fireable with time label smaller than $t$.
 Consider now any execution (a sequence of transitions) of $N_\M$ starting from $0 \tr p_1$ or $0 \tr q_1$, and the first transition $M \trans{a,t} M'$ with time label $t$ during this execution.
 All the tokens in $M$ with time-stamp smaller than $t$ are therefore not able to engage in a transition from $M$.
 We say these tokens are \emph{dead} in $M$; formally, a token is dead in a marking $M$ if some transition is fireable in $M$ with time label bigger than the time-stamp of this token.
 Note that a token which is dead in some $M$, remains dead in each marking reachable from $M$, since the semantics is \impatient.